Canadian Charter of Rights and Freedoms: Comparisons to other documents

 The International Covenant on Civil and Political Rights has several parallels with the Canadian Charter, but in some cases the Covenant goes further with regard to rights in its text.
 For example, a right to legal aid has been read into section 10 of the Charter (right to counsel), but the Covenant explicitly guarantees the accused need not pay "if he does not have sufficient means".

 Canada's Charter has little to say, explicitly at least, about economic and social rights.
 On this point, it stands in marked contrast with the Quebec Charter of Human Rights and Freedoms and with the International Covenant on Economic, Social and Cultural Rights.
 There are some who feel economic rights ought to be read into the rights to security of the person (section 7) and equality rights (section 15) to make the Charter similar to the Covenant.
 The rationale is that economic rights can relate to a decent standard of living and can help the civil rights flourish in a livable environment.
 Canadian courts, however, have been hesitant in this area, stating that economic rights are political questions and adding that as positive rights, economic rights are of questionable legitimacy.

 The Charter itself influenced the Bill of Rights in the Constitution of South Africa.
 The limitations clause under section 36 of the South African law has been compared to section 1 of the Charter.
 Likewise, Jamaica's Charter of Fundamental Rights and Freedoms was also influenced, in part, by Canada's Charter.

+The "justified limitations" wording from section 1 of the Charter also directly influenced one of the core provisions in the New Zealand Bill of Rights Act 1990, section 5, which similarly states that the right and freedoms found in the New Zealand Act "may be subject only to such reasonable limits prescribed by law as can be demonstrably justified in a free and democratic society.".